Lemon Butter Garlic Shrimp with Angel Hair Pasta

 This post may contain affiliate links.

-Lemon Butter Garlic Shrimp Pasta — Buttery noodles with juicy plump shrimp, flavored with lemon and garlic!!
+Garlicky Lemon Shrimp Pasta — Buttery noodles with juicy plump shrimp, flavored with lemon and garlic!!
 A family-friendly dinner recipe that’s ready in 15 minutes and it’s so EASY!!

 Easy Angel Hair Pasta with Shrimp